RPGroup-PBoC/aph150_2020/README.md

 meaningful commit messages.

 ## Repository Structure

+> :warning: An example data file has been added to `flora_fauna/` if you want to
+> learn by example how to manage this repository.

 The bare bones of the repository is already in place.
 Within each folder, you will find a `README.md` file explaining the purpose of the folder and other information that will help you manage the repository.
 The structure of this